mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 It seems that, at least with most recent versions of Node.js and the way
-our project is currently set up, it is not as easy to run this file can't be directly.
+our project is currently set up, we can't just run this program directly as-is.

 Node expects [CommonJS modules][cjs] [^1], so we'll have to tell TypeScript to output
 this kind of code.